 Here is how you can contact this page's editor.
 This page, and the software it references, ©TK Boyd, 1/2010.

-Page tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
-Mostly passes.
-There were two "unknown attributes" in the Google+ button code.
-Sigh.
+Page has been tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
+It passes in some important ways, but still needs work to fully meet HTML 5 expectations.